pl853/Advanced-Databases-Guide/README.md

 - Now transaction T1 which has the values (40, 83.5) is commited to the database again which leaves that database values at s1.energy = 40 and s2.shields = 73.5.

 The outcome of the two schedules are not equivalent.
 This means that a problem occured during the transactions.</br>
+This can be cause by a af types of problems:
+- The different schedules of transactions might ignore operations finalized by other transactions.
+  The reason for this are conflits with Read/Write operations.
+- A conflict thats caused by the isolation property of transactions.
+  The isolation property can cause an anomaly in the database.
 When working with transactions the following problems can occure:
 -